BinoJozef/Ionic-sqlite-database-example/README.md

 Esse código foi elaborado com base no tutorial do Nic Raboy (This code was based on the tutorial by Nic Raboy): https://blog.nraboy.com/2014/11/use-sqlite-instead-local-storage-ionic-framework/

+## Support

+Support for use of cordova-sqlite-storage and related versions is no longer offered for free.
+For support enquiries please contact: <sales@litehelpers.net>

 ## License

 MIT, see LICENSE.